1coderookie/Kobra2ProInsights/docs/hardware/axes.md

 ![Eccentric nut at printhead mounting plate](../assets/images/axes_K2Pro_X-plate_eccentric-nut_bottomview_web.jpg)

-The following picture shows an eccentric nut which I painted to make the special shape of it more visible.
+The following picture shows an eccentric nut (in this case mounted to a POM wheel) which I painted to make the special shape of it more visible.

 ![Eccentric nut](../assets/images/eccentric-nut_web.jpg)